 I came home after a day in the studio feeling very frustrated, and I felt that I needed to go back to the sacred mantras and the Sikh tradition.
 I needed to go back to that vibration and to my core.
 So, I called my producer, and he said, “Okay, why don’t you do this.
 It can be a side project.
 We’ll put your major album on hold.”
 Of course, this was my launching point.
 I never went back to my “major album.”
 That side album, Prem, brought me a deep sense of healing, and also got a lot of recognition.
 I didn’t necessarily have total clarity right off the bat, but I got bumped around and was able to figure out my soul calling.
 Since that time, I feel a capacity to write songs in English that can still hold the sacredness and energy of mantra and chant.

-NC: Original Light gives a lot of background so that people can get the most out of their chanting practice.
-Can you tell us a bit about your creative process as well?
+NC: Can you tell us a bit about your creative process as well?
 How do you compose your songs?

 SK: My songs come from different experiences.
 Sometimes songs come in when I’m chanting with people and I’m inspired.
 There’s quite a lot of creativity in the live experience of chant.
-When Yogi Bhajan taught, he would connect powerfully with his students.
-There was a sense that he was speaking directly to you, even if the room was completely full.
-Before I start each concert, I always tune in with the ong namo chant and try to dive into that space of service Yogi Bhajan so masterfully held.
+Before I start each concert, I always tune in with the ong namo chant and try to dive into that space of service.
 I try to feel a sense of where each soul in my audience is coming from.
 My chanting comes from a space of love and connection with each soul present, and sometimes a song will come from that unique experience of being in the moment together while I’m on stage.

 On the other hand, sometimes it’s just a matter of sitting down and writing a song.
 It takes discipline, too.
 I need to sit myself down and create time and space for creativity.
 Now, I’m very committed to having a daily music practice.